AdobeDocs/analytics-platform.en/help/analysis-workspace/export/download-send.md

 ---
 description: You can download data from Analysis Workspace by copying it, or in PDF and CSV formats.
-title: Download project data
+title: Download Customer Journey Analytics data
 feature: Curate and Share
 exl-id: 1d8384ca-888c-482c-ab3e-d1b579217560
 ---
-# Download project data
+# Download Customer Journey Analytics data

-Exported data can be in the form of copied data, CSV, or PDF.
-A PDF is typically preferred if you want visualizations included in the file.
+You can download Customer Journey Analytics data to your personal workstation.
+This can be in the form of copied data, CSV, or PDF.
+A PDF is typically preferred if you want visualizations included in the downloaded file.
 CSV and copied data is preferred if you simply want plain-text data.

-Other methods of exporting data are also available, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).
+Other methods of exporting Customer Journey Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).

-## Download a project as CSV or PDF {#download-project}
+## Download as CSV or PDF {#download-project}

-1. Do either of the following, depending on what format you want to download the project in:
+1. Do either of the following, depending on what format you want the download to be in:

    * **PDF:** Select **[!UICONTROL Project]** > **[!UICONTROL Download PDF]**.